zxctatar/auth-grpc-microservice/README_ENG.md

 # Auth gRPC Microservice

-Authentication and authorization microservice implemented in Go using gRPC and JWT.
+Authentication microservice implemented in Go using gRPC and JWT.
 The service handles user registration, login, and access token validation.

 ## Key Features